florisboard/florisboard/README.md

 Feature roadmap: See [ROADMAP.md](ROADMAP.md)

 ## Contributing
-Wanna contribute to FlorisBoard?
+Want to contribute to FlorisBoard?
 That's great to hear!
-There are lots of different ways to help out.
-Bug reporting, making pull requests, translating FlorisBoard to make it more accessible, etc. For more information see the [contributing guidelines](CONTRIBUTING.md).
-Thank you for your help!
+There are lots of different ways to help out, please see the [contribution guidelines](CONTRIBUTING.md) for more info.

 ## List of permissions FlorisBoard requests
 Please refer to this [page](https://github.com/florisboard/florisboard/wiki/List-of-permissions-FlorisBoard-requests)